ViktoriyaVMCG/FinalProject/README.md

 * `terraform apply` - Run this command in the folder where the terraform files are placed.
 Run it also if the changes in the file were made to update.
 The command build everything that was written in the code.
 * `terraform destroy` - The following command destroys everything that was build.
 ## Ansible
+To configure the PPA on your machine and install Ansible run these commands:
 * `sudo apt install software-properties-common`
 * `sudo apt-add-repository --yes --update ppa:ansible/ansible`
 * `sudo apt install ansible`